TAIsRich/chuwa1010/ShortQuestions/annotation.md

 ### @UpdateTimestamp
 set this property as update timestamp of containing entity
 ### @CreationTimestamp

 set property as the creation timestamp of the containing entity
+@Entity - it is a enity, will be used to map with database
+@Table - will be used to locate the database table name
+@Id - this column is a primary key
+@GeneratedValue(strategy = GenerationType.IDENTITY) - 主键⾃增的策略
+@Column(name = "description", nullable = false) - specify the
+informaiton for this column, like name in database, can be null or not in database

 ### @Repository
 declare dao